 5.8.
-The Head of Service where the debt originated or the DRFO is authorised to write-off debt with an individual value up to £5,000.
+The Head of Service or Assistant Director where the debt originated or the RFO is authorised to write-off debt with an individual value up to £5,000.
 Greater than £5,000 requires consultation with the Executive Councillor for Resources.
 Appropriate steps must be taken to ensure that the debt is irrecoverable or cannot be recovered without incurring disproportionate costs.